Battle of Plum Point Bend: Battle

 CSS General Sterling Price, converted from a Mississippi steamboat in 1862.

 Before Cincinnati could recover from the blow struck by General Bragg, CSS General Sterling Price rammed the ironclad.
 Cincinnati had her sternpost and rudder destroyed by the blow.
 The ironclad then swung out of control into an angle that allowed a third Confederate ship, CSS General Sumter, to ram her.
 The blow struck Cincinnati in the fantail.
 The commander of General Sumter offered Cincinnati terms of surrender, but was rejected.
 Water rushed into Cincinnati, putting out the fires for her engines and flooding her magazine.
 The crew of Cincinnati was sent to the decks, ready to defend against a boarding attempt.
 Sharpshooters on General Sumter fired on the ironclad, severely wounding her commander, Commander R. N. Stembel.
 Mound City and Carondelet had arrived at close range after about 10 or 15 minutes, but had been unable to fire for fear of hitting Cincinnati.
 The situation on Cincinnati had become one of attempting to get her into shallow water before the ship sank.
 General Sterling Price and General Sumter pulled back from Cincinnati enough that Mound City and Carondelet were able to open fire, and Benton had entered range for supporting fire.

 A shot from Carondelet struck General Sterling Price, damaging the supply pipes for her boiler, knocking the Confederate ship out of the fight.
-General Sumter was also damaged by a Carondelet shot and forced to withdraw from the battle.
 CSS General Earl Van Dorn advanced towards Mound City, intending to ram her, all the while firing at the mortar boat, which was hit by two shots.
 No one aboard the mortar boat was injured.
 Mound City fired on General Earl Van Dorn, but did little damage.
 Mound City unsuccessfully moved to avoid getting rammed, but General Earl Van Dorn struck the Union ship.
 The blow badly damaged the ironclad's bow, almost tearing it off.
 As a result of the collision, Mound City was pushed aside while General Earl Van Dorn kept going forward; the Confederate vessel briefly ran aground.
 Mound City was ordered to the west bank of the Mississippi River by her commanding officer, Commander Augustus Kilty.
 The commander of General Earl Van Dorn, Captain Isaac Fulkerson, was wounded during the action.
 Fulkerson noticed that his vessel was further upriver than the other Confederate ships and was isolated, so he ordered his vessel to withdraw.
 Bearss reports CSS Little Rebel attempted to ram Mound City, but was damaged by a shot from Benton and withdrew, but historian Edward B. McCaul argues that no second Confederate ship attempted to ram Mound City and that Bentons commander's account of the incident was not accurate.